+Percent of revenue 14.1% 12.9% 13.6% 14.0%

-SELLING, GENERAL AND ADMINISTRATIVE.
-Selling, general and administrative expense for the three months ended April 3, 2004 was \$15.2 million, or 13.4% of revenues, which reflected an increase of \$5.2 million, or 52.1%, as compared to selling, general and administrative expense of \$10.0 million, or 15.7% of revenues, in the three months ended March 29, 2003.
-The increase in the dollar amount of selling, general and administrative expense was principally attributable to increased staffing and associated costs, particularly associated with our acquisition of Cygnal and promotion of the associated MCU business.
-The increase is also attributable to increased marketing expenses and sales commissions associated with our higher revenues.
-This increase was partially offset by lower patent litigation-related legal costs following a settlement in the prior year.
-We expect that selling, general and administrative expense will increase in absolute dollars in future periods as we expand our sales channels, marketing efforts and administrative infrastructure.
-In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) potential significant variability in our future sales volumes; (2) fluctuating usage of advertising to promote our products and, in particular, our newly introduced products; and (3) fluctuating legal costs related to litigation and intellectual property matters.
+The increase in the dollar amount of selling, general and administrative expense was principally attributable to increased staffing and associated costs, particularly associated with the geographical expansion of our sales support organization in Asia and Europe and personnel associated with our acquisition of Cygnal which in total represented approximately \$2 million and \$6 million of the increases in the recent three and nine month periods, respectively.
+The increase was also attributable to higher sales commissions and other sales and marketing expenses associated with our higher revenues which accounted for approximately \$2 million and \$9 million of the increase for the respective periods.
+Additionally, consulting fees related to the establishment of a headquarters for non-U.S. operations in Singapore and audit fees incurred related to Section 404 of the Sarbanes-Oxley Act collectively accounted for \$0.5 million and \$1 million of the increases for the respective periods.
+We expect that selling, general and administrative expense will increase in absolute dollars in future periods as we continue to expand our sales channels, marketing efforts and administrative infrastructure.
+In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) potential significant variability in our future revenues; (2) fluctuating usage of advertising to promote our products and, in particular, our newly introduced products; and (3) fluctuating legal costs related to litigation and intellectual property matters.